qr4/rocket-paper-spacegoo/README.md

 planet.png - http://en.wikipedia.org/wiki/File:Water_ice_clouds_hanging_above_Tharsis_PIA02653.jpg
 vector.py - https://raw.github.com/nickretallack/bunnies/master/vector.py

-easier runable on a modern machine (updated dependencies, vagrant, english language, minor fixes).
 ---------

-What its about: 2 players play either a maximum number of rounds or until one player is eliminated (has no planets and no ships lefr).
+What its about: 2 players play either a maximum number of rounds or until one player is eliminated (has no planets and no ships left).
 Every player starts with at least one start planet.
 Every planet has a fixed ship production amount, which determines how many new ships will be created in each tick.